grip244/SystemShop/README.md

 If you have PlaceholderAPI installed, SystemShop exposes several placeholders under the `systemshop` identifier:

-- `%systemshop_total_items%` - Total number of items currently in the auction house.
+- `%systemshop_total_items%` - Total number of items currently in the SystemShop.
 - `%systemshop_items_on_sale%` - Number of items currently marked as on sale (daily deals / discounted).
 - `%systemshop_price_<MATERIAL>%` - Returns the configured price for a given material name.
 Example: `%systemshop_price_DIAMOND%`.